Kambatukebele/htmlcourse/README.md

 *** If you forget the .html extension, your computer won't know what to do with the file and it might just open it as plain text.

 ### What is HTML?
 => HTML stands for Hyper Text Markup Language.
-=> HTML is the standard markup language for creating Web pages => HTML describes the structure of a Web page
+It is not a programming language => HTML is the standard markup language for creating Web pages => HTML describes the structure of a Web page
 => HTML elements are the building blocks of HTML pages